Complex training: Long term effects of complex training

-In regard to the apparent conversion of type I to type II fibres through training, leading experts attest that this is in fact the alteration of the muscle fibres size and ability to produce force; the percentage of fibres that are type I or type II does not change:
+The apparent conversion of type I to type II fibres through training is the alteration of the muscle fibres size and ability to produce force; the percentage of fibres that are type I or type II does not change:

 'So training may alter the percentage of a muscle's cross-sectional area that is in a certain fiber type (e.g., hypertrophy of type II fibers), which increases the percentage of an intact muscle's cross-sectional area that is type II, but the percentage of fibers that are type II is not changed.

 In the context of rock climbing, and an isometric exercise preceding a plyometric one, Steve Maisch considers that one of the training goals of complex training is to operate at a level of fatigue thereby encouraging the body to learn to recruit from a wider range of muscle fibres in order to be able to apply the appropriate power.
 Thus, over a period of training, increasing the system strength and power output of the athlete as their body has learnt to recruit a larger number of muscle fibres.

 ‘The way complex training works, in theory, is that the isometric part of the exercise will cause the muscle fibers which are typically recruited for a given movement to become fatigued.
 The sport specific plyometric movement which immediately follows the isometric movement will then require the neuromuscular system to recruit new muscle fibers, since the fibers typically recruited are now fatigued.
 The end result is that more muscle fibers are recruited when performing a particular movement enabling you to jump higher or do a more difficult climbing move.’

 Studies on the effectiveness of complex training often last between 4 and 12 weeks and measure such abilities as vertical jump height and sprinting speed.
 Complex training often compares favourably to resistance only and plyometric only training programmes.
 There is apparently little information on longer term effects.